 Along time ago R&B was actually something called rhythm and blues.
 This CD, which collects many of Diddley’s singles and b-sides from 1955 to 1966.
 His earliest music of 1955 – now his most iconic – lacks the country of Elvis and Carl Perkins, the gospel of Elvis and Little Richard, the manic intensity of the Killer, and the complete package and polish of Chuck Berry; Diddley is rawer and definitely on the rhythm side of R and B (except for “I’m a Man”, which is so blues Muddy stole it).
 But this music still made a huge impact on Read More

-This is a compilation and so we have to treat it with a bit of scepticism.
+This is a compilation and so we have to treat it with a bit of skepticism.
 But it does contain most of the major orchestral works of his, and so it does offer a good intro, even the performances aren’t exactly standardized.
-I remain slightly reticent to get into Delius and I can’t exactly say why.
+I remain slightly reticent to get into Frederick Delius and I can’t exactly say why.
 But I think if I do find my way into his music and enjoy it as much as I think I’m supposed to, it will likely be through this.
 But that will no doubt take some time.
-8/10 Read More
+7/10 On Hearing the First Cuckoo Read More

 2001 and Music.
 1945, 1946, 1947, 1948, 1949, 1950, 2001, Anthology, Bop, Compilation, Cool Jazz, Jazz, Miles Davis, and Swing.